webui-dev/pascal-webui/README.md

 ## Features

 - Fully Independent (*No need for any third-party runtimes*)
-- Lightweight (~300 KB for minimal example; ~400 KB for basic app (no LCL) - including WebUI lib) & Small memory footprint
+- Lightweight (~250 KB for minimal example, ~350 KB for basic app (no LCL) - including WebUI lib) & Small memory footprint
 - Fast binary communication protocol between WebUI and the browser (*Instead of JSON*)
 - Multi-platform & Multi-Browser
 - Using private profile for safety